 Awards and Honors

 MISQE paper is one of five to receive a 2017 AIS Senior Scholars Best Paper Award.
 Congratulations to authors Oliver Muller, Stefan Debortoli, Iris Junglas, and Jan vom Brocke for their article "Using Text Analytics to Derive Customer Service Management Benefits from Unstructured Data" published in the December issue of 2016 that was one of five to receive the Senior Scholars Best Paper Award.
-The powerpoint for classroom use is available here.
 This is the third time an MISQE paper has received this prestigious award.
 The previous winners were Gabriele Piccoli and Myle Ott in 2015 for their paper "Impact of Mobility and Timing on User-generated Content" published in the September, 2014 issue and Dorothy Leidner and Jane Mackay in 2007 for their paper "How Incoming CIOs Transition into Their New Jobs" published in January 2006.
 The awards were established by the Senior Scholars of AIS in 2006 to recognize the five best papers published in the field of Information Systems in the preceding year.

-Current Issue: Volume 17, Issue 4 (2018)
+Current Issue: Volume 19, Issue 3 (2020)